hackcville/deploy/week4/django-postgres-starter/README.md

 # copy week4/django-postgres-starter to somewhere on your computer
 # or just run right from the cloned deploy folder
 cd deploy/week4/django-postgres-starter

+# if you run into any permissions errors while running your web container, try this first:
+chmod +x entrypoint.sh

 docker-compose up
 ```